-When I saw my first 360° YouTube video, my mind was blown.
+When I saw my first 360° YouTube video (see my 12 favorite VR videos here), my mind was blown.
 I did not know you could do that!
 I needed to know how expensive and difficult it would be to create a video like that.

 What Camera To Use